Japanese_Beetles,_Ottawa

 As branches weaken and die, they typically fall off, posing a hazard to people and property below.

-What to do?
-The best defense is to keep trees and shrubs healthy, so they can better resist disease.
-You can carefully remove the infected parts, sterilizing your equipment between cuts.
+Plant disease treatment?
+The best defense is to keep trees and shrubs healthy, so they can better resist common plant diseases.
+Landscaping pros carefully remove the infected parts, sterilizing their equipment between cuts.

 Juniper Twig Blight

-What to do?
-Prune out the affected branches, then be sure to rake up and dispose of all the debris.
-Then sterilize your pruners so you don't spread the disease to other plants.
+What to do about plant disease treatment?
+Professionals prune out the affected branches, then rake up and dispose of all the debris.

 Rose Rosette